TDs in talks to form new pro-life party

-Former Fianna Fáil senator John Hanafin and a handful of Independent TDs have held talks about setting up a new political party before the next general election.
+Former Fianna Fáil senator John Hanafin and a handful of Independent TDs have held talks about setting up a new political party before the next general election, writes Fiachra Ó Cionnaith.

 The new party would focus on retaining the Eighth Amendment, promoting rural issues, and preventing drink driving reforms.